Abhay Kushwaha: Life and political career

-Born to Ramvriksha Prasad on 5 June 1972 in a Koeri family.
+Sinha was born to Ramvriksh Prasad and Mundra Devi on 5 June 1972 in a Koeri family.
 Besides politics, he is also active in the business, owning Ply and Bricks plant in Bihar.
 He is married to Kumari Anjali Bharti, and is a father of two children.

 Abhay entered into mainstream politics in 2000.
 Prior to his entry in state level politics, he had been a Mukhia of Kujapi village in Gaya district of Bihar.
 He had also occupied several other important posts in the Janata Dal (United) including the post of district president of JD (U) for Gaya and secretary of the organisation for the Gaya district.
 He finally beat Anil Kumar to become the Member of Legislative Assembly from the Tekari seat in 2015.
 In 2018 the leadership of JD (U) appointed him as the Bihar state president of the youth wing of the party.
 He replaced Santosh Kushwaha on this post.
 In 2020 Bihar Assembly Election Janata Dal (United) made Abhay the candidate from Belaganj Assembly instead of his constituency Tekari.

 In 2020 Bihar assembly elections riding upon the wave of anti-incumbency due to growing discontent against JD (U), Surendra Prasad Yadav of Rashtriya Janata Dal defeated Abhay.
 Despite losing in 2020 Bihar Legislative Assembly elections, he remained active in bringing developmental initiatives of the central and state government schemes in his area of activity, primarily in Gaya region.
 In 2023, he initiated a bio gas plant in Gaya under Gobar Dhan Yojna to provide compressed bio gas supply to the houses in the locality.

 In the year 2015, a parcel bomb blast took place at the residence of Abhay Kushwaha in which his cousin and security guard Santosh Kumar Kushwaha was killed, while trying to dispose it.

 Prior to 2024 Indian General Elections in Bihar, he resigned from Janata Dal United and took the membership of Rashtriya Janata Dal.
 Subsequently, he was made the candidate of the RJD for Lok Sabha elections from Aurangabad Lok Sabha constituency.
 He faced Sushil Kumar Singh of Bharatiya Janata Party in a tough electoral contest.
 Before the polls in Aurangabad Lok Sabha constituency, Bharatiya Janata Party filed a complaint to Election Commission of India, in which it accused Kushwaha of asking people to vote in the name of 'caste', which is considered as violation of Model Code of Conduct.

 He defeated Sushil Kumar Singh with a margin of over 70,000 votes and became first non-Rajput candidate to win Aurangabad Lok Sabha constituency.